wingedearth/keepers/README.md

 **Phase 3: Icebox**<br>

+1. Create dialogues for all characters in all areas

-1. Include at least one (1) music track.
+2. Include at music tracks.

-2. Add all body background images
+3. Add all body background images

-3. Add at least four (4) space images per area.
+4. Add at least four (4) space images per area.

-4. Create post-battle loot option
+5. Create post-battle loot option

+6. Include sound effects